-In my opinion, Warren Buffett is doing more to restore the image of business in the USA than any other single individual.
-He is achieving this more by example than as a result of his actual net worth.
+Warren Buffett, in my opinion, is doing more to restore the image of Business in the U.S.A., than any other single individual.
+More by example, rather than as a result of his actual net worth.

-The reason I mention this, is that my words this morning are to honour an Australian legend, Sir Arvi Parbo AC, who I consider to be the most significant living individual to put forward the case for Australia's minerals industry.
-He does this in an eloquent, elegant and always positive manner.
-Moreover, his insights have application far beyond the minerals industry, making him, in some ways, a spokesman for our entire nation.
+The reason I mention this, is that my words this morning are to honour an Australian Legend, Sir Arvi Parbo, who I consider to be the most significant living individual to put forward the case for our Minerals Industry in an eloquent, elegant and always positive manner and also moving far beyond our industry, to become a spokesman for our entire Nation.